Rho-estimators revisited: General theory and applications: Our new framework and estimation strategy

+These inequalities follow by summing the inequalities (\ref{eq-esp}) with respect to $i$ with $\gR=\gP$, then exchanging the roles of $\gQ$ and $\gQ'$ and applying \eref{eq-antisym}.
+They imply that the sign of $\E\cro{\gT(\bsX,\gq,\gq')}$ tells us which of the two distributions $\gQ$ and $\gQ'$ is closer to the true one when the ratio between the distances $\gh(\gP,\gQ)$ and $\gh(\gP,\gQ')$ is far enough from one.

-\end{enumerate} \end{ass} In view of checking that a given function $\psi$ satisfies Assumption~\ref{H-debase}, the next result to be proved in Section~\ref{sect-pprop-universel} is useful. \begin{prop} Let $\psi$ satisfy~\eref{H-phi}.
-If for a particular representation $\cR(\sbQ)=(\gmu,\cbQ)$ of $\sbQ$ and any probability $\gR\in\sbP$ which is absolutely continuous with respect to $\gmu$ the function $\psi$ satisfies~\eref{eq-esp} and~\eref{eq-var} for positive constants $a_{0}>2$, $a_{1}\le [(a_{0}-2)/2]\wedge 1$ and $a_{2}^{2}\ge 1\vee(6a_{1})$, then it satisfies Assumption~\ref{H-debase} with the same constants $a_{0},a_{1}$ and $a_{2}$. \end{prop} This proposition means that, up to a possible adjustment of the constants $a_{0}$ and $a_{1}$, it is actually enough to check that~\eref{eq-esp} and~\eref{eq-var} hold true for a given representation $(\gmu,\cbQ)$ of $\sbQ$ and all probabilities $\gR\ll \gmu$.
+In view of checking that a given function $\psi$ satisfies Assumption~\ref{H-debase}, the next result to be proved in Section~\ref{sect-pprop-universel} of the Appendix is useful. \begin{prop} If, for a particular representation $\cR({\sbQ})=(\gmu,{\cbQ})$ of the $\rho$-model ${\sbQ}$ and any probability $\gR\in\sbP^{\gmu}$, the function $\psi$ satisfies~\eref{eq-esp} and~\eref{eq-var} for positive constants $a_{0}>2$, $a_{1}\le [(a_{0}-2)/2]\wedge 1$ and $a_{2}^{2}\ge 1\vee(6a_{1})$, then it satisfies Assumption~\ref{H-debase} with the same constants $a_{0},a_{1}$ and $a_{2}$. \end{prop} This proposition means that, up to a possible adjustment of the constants $a_{0}$ and $a_{1}$, it is actually enough to check that~\eref{eq-esp} and~\eref{eq-var} hold true for a given representation $(\gmu,{\cbQ})$ of ${\sbQ}$ and all probabilities $\gR\ll \gmu$.